 These managed solutions offer some of cloud computing’s well-known benefits, including cost-effectiveness, simplified operations, enterprise-level security and compliance, and integrations with other managed cloud services (e.g., cloud storage, cloud ML services).

-Which Solution Is Right for Your Enterprise App?
+Which Cloud Data Storage Solution Is Right for Your App?

 With all that said, which BI data storage solution is right for your enterprise’s app development efforts — a data lake or a data warehouse?
 After all, both provide good data storage solutions for suitable use cases.
 The answer may be one or both, as businesses can use both solutions simultaneously.